FFAR and Purdue University Unite Public and Private Sector Leaders to Spur Collaboration in Burgeoning Plant Phenotyping Field

 The rapidly developing plant phenotyping field has the potential to transform the agriculture industry by making crops more productive, sustainable and resilient in the face of variable weather patterns and the need to meet the growing global demand for food.
 Enhancing scientific understanding of the interaction between a plant’s genetic makeup and its environment, or its phenotype, will enable plant breeders to anticipate and breed for the characteristics a crop needs to thrive in a specific environment or predicted weather condition, like drought.

-Purdue University and the Foundation for Food and Agriculture Research (FFAR) are supporting this field’s potential to generate crop varieties that benefit producers, consumers, and the environment.
+Purdue University and the Foundation for Food & Agriculture Research (FFAR) are supporting this field’s potential to generate crop varieties that benefit producers, consumers and the environment.

 Event hosts and attendees are working toward the formation of a network to enable continued collaboration between public and private sector organizations and individuals working in phenotyping.

 “Interest in the phenotyping event has exceeded our highest expectations, which speaks to the critical importance of connecting plants’ DNA information to meaningful traits,” said April Carroll, director of phenomics for the Purdue University College of Agriculture.